scran_norm

 SanitizeAction scran_norm::SanitizeSizeFactorsOptions::handle_nan = SanitizeAction::ERROR |

-How should we handle NaN size factors?
-If `SANITIZE, NaN size factors will be automatically set to 1, meaning that scaling is a no-op.
+If set to `SANITIZE, NaN size factors will be automatically set to 1, meaning that scaling is a no-op.

 SanitizeAction scran_norm::SanitizeSizeFactorsOptions::handle_infinite = SanitizeAction::ERROR |

 How should we handle infinite size factors?
-If SANITIZE

 , infinite size factors will be automatically set to the largest valid size factor (or 1, if all size factors are invalid).
 This ensures that any normalized values will be, at least, finite; the choice of a relatively large replacement value reflects the extremity of the scaling.